databendlabs/databend/docs/doc/10-faq/06-how-to-write-scalar-functions.md

     ```
 - Nullable column

-    By defaults, column are not nullable.
-If we want nullable column, we can use this to represent it.
+    By default, columns are not nullable.
+If we want a nullable column, we can use this to represent it.

     ```rust
     #[derive(Clone)]